 God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.

 — John 3:16-17

-I sincerely believe that it is God's will that "all would come to repentance" (2 Peter 3:9).
-I do think, however, that these specific prayers were prayed for those who had chosen to respond to His call by coming into a relationship with Him and humbly receive His grace.
+It is God's will that "all would come to repentance" (2 Peter 3:9).
+However, I think that the above-described prayer was prayed for those who had chosen to respond to His call by coming into a relationship with Him and humbly receiving His grace.

-"Chet" also comes with a strong sense of covenant relationship in terms of this exclusivity and our response to Him.
+"Chet" also links with a strong sense of covenant relationship in terms of exclusivity and our response to Him.
 He calls "His people" "to come out from among them and be separate" (2 Corinthians 6:17)